casidiablo/tako/README.md

 ./build-jar

 # a jar will be assembled in tako/target/tako.jar
+# by the way, the credentials are baked into the jar
 ```
 1. Sign in to the AWS Management Console and open the AWS Lambda console at https://console.aws.amazon.com/lambda/
 2. Choose Create a Lambda function.